How Much Do Mortgage Advisors Charge?

 It entirely depends on your circumstances, the fee you’ve been quoted, and if the broker can shave off any lender fees.

 Fee-free brokers are typically reserved for applicants with less complex needs, for example, with perfect credit, have easy-to-prove income, and can put down a higher deposit.
-Those with more complex needs (such as buy-to-let applications, low deposit or bad credit) may need a more experienced broker who specialises in bad credit mortgages.
+Those with more complex needs (such as buy-to-let applications, low deposit or bad credit) may need a more experienced broker specialising in bad credit mortgages.

 Is there a mortgage broker fee calculator I can use?

-These exist online but aren’t really recommended.
+These exist online but aren’t recommended.

-For example, after speaking with you, an advisor will know the type of mortgage broker you need whereas a calculator won’t.
+For example, after speaking with you, an advisor will know the type of mortgage broker you need, whereas a calculator won’t.

 When do you have to pay a mortgage broker?

-In many instances, mortgage broker fees are paid by the lender at no cost to you but it’s always important to be clear on when your mortgage broker will be paid and whether or not the cost is chargeable to you.
+In many instances, mortgage broker fees are paid by the lender at no cost to you, but it’s always important to be clear on when your mortgage broker will be paid and whether or not the cost is chargeable to you.

 We're so confident in our service, we guarantee it.